Best Drawing Tablets for Mac

 The tablet has an unique red dial and 8 shortcuts keys on the interface for optimal efficiency.
 Additionally, XPPen Artist 15.6 Pro V2 tablet can connect via a single USB-C cable, making it well compatible with Macs.

-8. Huion Kamvas 16 (Gen 3)
+8. Huion Kamvas Pro 16 V2

-Huion Kamvas 16 Gen 3 for macbook
+Huion Kamvas Pro 16 V2

 9. XPPen Artist Pro 22 (Gen 2)